July 4th is always a great time in the ‘burgh. Here are seven great ways to celebrate 4th of July in Pittsburgh this year. – UPDATED 6/27/19

 The “4th of July” firecracker dinner includes garlic and cracked pepper rubbed stripped loin of beef, parmesan chicken breast, a garden salad, dark chocolate molten volcano cake.

 Head down to Point State Park for the city’s annual July 4th celebrations.
 Enjoy musical arts, entertainment and a 21-gun salute.
 See the best fireworks display in town at 9:35 p.m. sharp.
-This year American Idol finalist and Pittsburgh-born Gabby Barrett will be at the main stage at the Point.

 The 17th annual celebration presented by Miller Lite has free admission, with musical guests, summer favorites like lemonade and funnel cake and fireworks of course.
 North Shore parking will be open and available during this time.